Skip to main content

 Zhao, A., K. Ordonez Olazabal, C. Squire, A. Bryant, K. O’Keefe, S. Vo, L. Hinkle, M. Faggert, D. Modi, J. Lou, R. Cui, and N. Hultman (2025).
 “Pathways to 2035: Expanding Non-Federal Climate Leadership in the United States.”
 Center for Global Sustainability, University of Maryland.
 39 pp.

-• In 2025, national and global developments have negatively impacted U.S. climate and clean energy transitions through redirections of federal funding, policies, regulations, economic uncertainties, and related challenges to subnational action and implementation.
-These forces create obstacles to the highest-ambition pathways envisioned previously to achieve U.S. 2035 goals.
+• In 2025, national and global developments have negatively impacted U.S. climate and clean energy transitions through redirections of federal funding, policies, and regulations, economic uncertainties, and related challenges to subnational action and implementation.
+These forces create obstacles to the highest ambition pathways envisioned previously to achieve the U.S. 2035 goals.

 • Without federal re-engagement and accelerated actions from non-leading states, enhanced climate action from more ambitious regions could still reduce overall U.S. GHG emissions by 44% by 2035.
 Without any enhanced actions, current policies under federal and non-federal actors would result in a 35% economy-wide reduction in GHGs.